 Bayesian Inference is a mathematical method of updating beliefs (or probability) of any uncertainty based on evidence or observation from experimentation, using Baye's theorem.
-In the decision tree maker & analyzer software, you can use Update your belief/probability of a Chance node events using Bayesian Inference.
+In the Decision Tree Software, you can use Update your belief/probability of a Chance node events using Bayesian Inference.
 A tool for Bayesian Inference is built in for you, which is a feature of one of our product named "Bayesian Doctor".

 Say, you received a job offer and you are in a dilemma if you should take the job or wait for a better offer.
 The current job offer will pay you 80,000$/year but you think there is a 70% probability that if you wait, you may get a better offer.
 Should you wait or take the current offer at hand.
 The dilemma is shown in the following decision tree: